TonyBUK/AoC/2015/Day15/readme.md

 **Part 2**

-Performed in the same pass as Part 1, but now only bothers evaluating a given cookie score if the calorie count was exactly 500.
+Performed in the same algorithm as Part 1 (since the slow part is generating the permutations), but only evaluated a given cookie score if the calorie count was exactly 500.

 **Python vs C++ vs C**